mootools/mootools-core/Docs/Core/Core.md

 	$each(['Sun','Mon','Tue'], function(day, index){
 		alert('name:' + day + ', index: ' + index);
-	}); //alerts "name: Sun, index: 0", "name: Mon, index: 1", etc.
+	}); //Alerts "name: Sun, index: 0", "name: Mon, index: 1", etc.

 #### Object Example:

+    //Alerts "The first day of the week is Sunday", "The second day of the week is Monday", etc:
 	$each({first: "Sunday", second: "Monday", third: "Tuesday"}, function(value, key){
-		alert("the " + key + " day of the week is " + value);
+		alert("The " + key + " day of the week is " + value);
-	}); //alerts "the first day of the week is Sunday", "the second day of the week is Monday", etc.
+	});

 Function: $pick {#pick}